Kativa7/BnB-Angular/README.md

 Guest and User functionality:

-Guest can regsiter, login and view catalog.
+Guest can register, login and view catalog.
 User can add a listing (which can then edit and/or delete), book a listing and has a profile page.

 Architecture: